Updated: May 14, 2025

 The Bottom Line on Living in Lagos Portugal

 Living in the Lagos, Portugal, as an expat is a great option.
-With excellent transport links, a mild climate, beautiful beaches, and attractive property prices, Lagos has a lot to offer, whether you’re relocating with family, retiring, or setting up as a digital nomad.
+With excellent transport links, a mild climate, the most stunning beaches, and attractive property prices, Lagos has a lot to offer, whether you’re relocating with family, retiring, or setting up as a digital nomad.

-Here at Goldcrest, we can give you advice on real estate, and our residency and citizenship division, Global Citizen Solutions, is on hand to help with anything regarding visa options and citizenship.
-For further information, schedule a non-binding call with us, and we’ll help you discover the options available to you.
+Here at Goldcrest, we can give you advice on real estate and help you find your dream home in Lagos.
+If you’re seriously considering the move, schedule a non-binding call with us, and we’ll help you discover the options available to you.

 Frequently Asked Questions about Living in Lagos, Portugal